Handbook home

 Intended learning outcomes

-- Be able to demonstrate a firm understanding of the major elements of English grammar
+- Demonstrate a firm understanding of the major elements of English grammar

-- Be able to identify and describe the main grammatical features in a wide variety English texts using appropriate terminology and techniques of linguistic analysis
+- Identify and describe the main grammatical features in a wide variety English texts using appropriate terminology and techniques of linguistic analysis

-- Be able to show an awareness of a range of issues in the study of grammar in applied linguistics
+- Demonstrate an awareness of a range of issues in the study of grammar in applied linguistics.

 Generic skills